 Enhance user retention: By analyzing ongoing engagement, Web3 teams identify factors contributing to user drop-off and develop strategies to improve retention rates.

-Uncover behavioral insights: Understanding onchain activities empower more accurate, behavior-driven marketing, such as analyzing how users respond to market changes or platform features.
+Uncover behavioral insights: Understanding onchain activities empowers more accurate, behavior-driven marketing, such as analyzing how users respond to market changes or platform features.

 Improve performance measurement: Evaluating marketing campaigns by cohort performance provides data-driven decisions to inform future initiatives.

-Using cohort analysis, you refine marketing and product strategies, enhance the customer experience, and optimize resource allocation.
+Using Web3 analysis, you refine marketing and product strategies, enhance the customer experience, and optimize resource allocation.

 Types of Cohort Analysis